 Lisa Smirnova uses Impressionist-inspired thread painting, often combined with actual painting, to produce her multifaceted pieces.
 You'll often see them out of the hoop on one-of-a-kind clothing.

 Inspired by furry friends and insects alike, Emillie Ferris recreates the animal kingdom in amazing detail.
 Her ability to render creatures in a photorealistic way has earned her countless commissions of adorable pups (and more!) from around the world.

-Sophie MacNeill’s Instagram handle “Slow Stitch Sophie” is so appropriate: anyone who hand embroiders can definitely relate to the... slowness of the process.
-Sophie proves that patience is a virtue with hoop art that reminds us of a blossoming field of wildflowers.
+Sophie MacNeill’s Instagram handle “Slow Stitch Sophie” is so appropriate: anyone who hand embroiders can definitely relate to the patience needed throughout the process.
+Sophie proves the time is well spent, delivering hoop art that reminds us of a blossoming field of wildflowers.